necx-org/nodes/style-guide/style_guide.md

 For a complete description of YAML formatting for metadata, see [the YAML specification](http://www.yaml.org/spec/1.2/spec.html).
 This section defines specific metadata and its meaning.
+The metadata components may appear in any order.

 **Required Metadata**

 Everynode is required to have the following metadata:

-* _title_: A human readable title for the node
+* _title_: A human readable title for the node.
+Titles should be unique, descriptive, short, and capitalized.

   e.g. `title: A NECX Node Template`

-* _uuid_ : A unique universal identifier formatted as words joined with hyphens, and often similar to the title
+* _uuid_ : A unique universal identifier formatted as words joined with hyphens, and often similar to the title.
+UUIDs should be unique, descriptive, short, and lowercase.

   e.g. `uuid: necx-node-template`